Recovery Warriors Stick Around

 Choosing Friends, Not Just People

-I think one of the most comforting realizations for me in my early recovery was that everyone experiences that feeling of loss when they leave behind the familiar – whether it’s drugs and alcohol, or friends.
+One of the most comforting realizations in my early recovery was that everyone experiences that feeling of loss when they leave behind the familiar – whether it’s drugs and alcohol, or friends.
 When we realize that these new people sitting in meetings are looking for and need supportive people in their lives, too, we can quit feeling sorry for ourselves and reach out.
-Go for coffee, come early to a meeting, or share that we’re looking for guidance or support.
+What can you do to create a supportive network of friends in recovery?

-A simple gesture, a nod of recognition when they share, or an invitation to have coffee helped me reach out and find people who were not just fair-weather friends but were willing to stick by me through the good times and the bad.
+A simple gesture, a nod of recognition when they share, or an invitation to have coffee helped me reach out and find people who were not just fair-weather friends but supported my efforts and I could support theirs.
+These friends were willing to stick by me through the good times and the bad.
 I learned to call them recovery warriors, because they, like me, were fighting a formidable foe – addiction.

 When I changed my focus to who I could help, instead of focusing on the loss, I felt a sense of peace and gratitude for not giving into to the lonely feelings and returning to the world of fair-weather friends through a relapse.